How long has Lincoln Electric Cutting Systems been in business?

 It is our goal to give you a realistic idea of what you can expect from our CNC Cutting Systems.
 Professionally made video's can be deceiving.
-Rather than make a CD or DVD that you would have to wait a week to receive, we have developed a small library of film clips that you can see immediately.
-We will be adding other film clips over time.
+Rather than make a CD or DVD that you would have to wait a week to receive, we have developed a library of film clips that you can see immediately.
+Check out our YouTube channel video for all of our videos!

 Why are some of your accessories options, rather than being included in your kits?

 Even $4,000 to $6,000 is a substantial investment for many people.
 Our accessories are modular, rather than being built in to our machine's design.
 This means they can be added when a customer's finances permit.
 A customer can start making money with his or her machine, and use that income to pay for subsequent purchases such as our torch height control or our automated Z axis for woodworking.